 Wild Rice vs. Black Rice

-- Is a grass versus a grain mainly grown in the U.S.
+- A grass (not a grain) mainly grown in the U.S.

 - Has a nutty flavor and texture